 Before we begin, let me share my DIY feature wall again.

-Let me get right to it: my guide to no fuss shelf styling for our living room shelves.
+My guide to no fuss shelf styling for our living room shelves.

 - Pick your color scheme with three to four colors (or materials) and stick to it.
 For my shelves, my color scheme is natural (woven basket, binding in books), white, blues and green.